 In connection with the reorganization, the partners of the Partnership amended and restated the partnership agreement of the Partnership (as amended and restated, the "StepStone Limited Partnership Agreement").
 StepStone Group Holdings LLC, a Delaware limited liability company (the "General Partner") became the sole general partner of the Partnership, and the Company owns a 100% membership interest in the General Partner and is its sole managing member.
+In connection with closing of the Greenspring Acquisition, the Company and the Partnership entered into an amended and restated StepStone Limited Partnership Agreement to create Class C units, which were issued to certain sellers in the Greenspring Acquisition, and to provide for certain governance and other rights and restrictions for the sellers of the Greenspring Acquisition.

 In its capacity as the sole managing member of the General Partner, the Company controls all of the Partnership's business and affairs.
 The Company holds all of the Class A units of the Partnership.
-Holders of Class A units and Class B units are generally entitled to one vote per unit with respect to all matters as to which partners are entitled to vote under the StepStone Limited Partnership Agreement.
-Class A units and Class B units will have the same economic rights per unit.
+Holders of Class A units, Class B units and Class C units are generally entitled to one vote per unit with respect to all matters as to which partners are entitled to vote under the StepStone Limited Partnership Agreement.
+Class A units, Class B units and Class C units have the same economic rights per unit.